 Talk with your TA/FA/UA and Instructor, and feel free to apply to the Chemistry Learning Center in courses the program supports.
 Also, consider some of these other issues:

 - How were you studying for the exam?
 Many students find that working through lots of practice problems (not just those assigned or those found on one practice exam) prepares them for exams.
-Oftentimes, re-reading chapters, “looking over” notes, and “looking over” practice exams doesn’t prepare you adequately.
+Often, re-reading chapters, “looking over” notes, and “looking over” practice exams doesn’t prepare you adequately.
 The practice problems can come from practice exams provided by your Instructor, discussion activity problems, quizzes, and the Chemistry Learning Center Resources.

 - How much time per week do you spend on general chemistry?
 Many students need to spend about 20 hours/week in their general chemistry class.